Deister Electronics: Technology

 The variety of RFID application components comprises interrogators (also readers), tags (also labels), integrated circuits (also chips), antennas, transponders, converters, processors and the corresponding software system solutions.
 Their purpose is to detect and identify persons, vehicles, goods, keys and valuables automatically and without physical contact, in same cases biometrically, to capture information about them, to control their access and guide their further way.

 Deister Electronic systems are based upon the technology of electromagnetic waves, Radio Frequency Identification (RFID), biometrics and Bluetooth technology.
 They operate within the range from long waves to ultra high frequency, that is up to three Gigahertz (GHz).
 Recent innovations are mini readers in computer mice, metallic and textile ultra high frequence transponder.

 Background

-Some aspects of the security and control technologies are unleash sceptisism, critic and discussion, so for instance, unknown risks for organisms by electromagnetic radiation or possible perturbation of the functioning of medical equipment by RFID labels.
+Some aspects of the security and control technologies are unleash skepticism, critic and discussion, so for instance, unknown risks for organisms by electromagnetic radiation or possible perturbation of the functioning of medical equipment by RFID labels.
 Moreover, there are politically motivated reservations, anxieties and mistrust against a prevailing and illegitimated observation and control.